Competitive binding of Activator-Repressor in Stochastic Gene Expression: Introduction

-Although most of the theories describe GE models using numerical simulations, discrete stochastic models like the Gillespie algorithm \cite{key-35} and continuous stochastic models involving the chemical Langevin equation (CLE) \cite{key-36}.
+Most of the theories describe GE models using numerical simulations, discrete stochastic models like the Gillespie algorithm \cite{gillespie1977exact} and continuous stochastic models involving the chemical Langevin equation (CLE) \cite{gardiner2009handbook}.
 The use of the Gillespie algorithm and CLE are limited as they require details of the biochemical reaction kinetics and rate parameters which are often unavailable in the performed biological experiments.
-Due to these limitations, many biological systems remain unmodeled or modelled without stochastic simulations.
-One such experiment, carried out by Rossi et al. \cite{key-37} was not modelled.
-The authors used a dox-controlled synthetic transcription unit driven by activator only, repressor only, or both in an overlapping promoter region.
-They proposed that the dose-response curve follows the Hill function and the Hill coefficients from the dose-response curves are observed as: 1.6 in the presence of the activator only, 1.8 in the presence of the repressor only and 3.2 when both the activator and repressor operating together exclusively.
-Rossi et al. suggested that either addition or multiplication of the Hill coefficients 1.6 and 1.8 gives 3.4 and 2.88 ($\approx$2.9) respectively, which differs from what they found to be 3.2.
-Almost a decade later, Yang and Ko \cite{key-38} proposed a stochastic Markov chain model (MCM) with a three-state activator-repressor system to explain the deviation of observed Hill coefficients from the expected values.
+Due to these limitations, many biological systems remain unmodeled or modeled without stochastic simulations.
+One such experiment, carried out by Rossi et al. \cite{rossi2000transcriptional} was not modeled.
+The authors used a dox-controlled synthetic transcription unit driven by (i) activator only, (ii) repressor only, or (iii) both in an overlapping promoter region.
+They proposed that the dose-response curve follows the Hill function and the Hill coefficients from the dose-response curves are observed as: 1.6 in the presence of the activator only, 1.8 in the presence of the repressor only, and 3.2 when both the activator and repressor operating together exclusively.
+Thus, the Hill coefficient goes higher when activator and repressor compete.
+Rossi et al. \cite{rossi2000transcriptional} suggested that either addition or multiplication of the Hill coefficients 1.6 and 1.8 gives 3.4 and 2.88 ($\approx$ 2.9) respectively, which differs from what they found to be 3.2 (Fig.~\ref{fig:Competition}b).
+Almost a decade later, Yang and Ko \cite{yang2012stochastic} proposed a stochastic Markov chain model (MCM) with a three-state activator-repressor system to explain the deviation of observed Hill coefficients from the expected values.